oyeluckydps/PC_jokespace/generator/generator_code_plan.md

 ### Stage 3: Higher-Order Group Creation (`generator/higher_order_grouper.py`)

 **File Purpose:**
 This file creates sophisticated combinations of multiple hook-template-context items that work together synergistically.
-LLM decides how many groups to create based on comedic potential.
+LLM must create at least one higher-order group but can create as many as make comedic sense.
 Each group comes with comprehensive explanation of multi-layered comedic strategies.
 Uses HigherOrderGroupingSignature for structured output.
 Includes retry logic.
 Minimal code focused on LLM interaction and group formation.

 **Functions Required:**